alexanian/socratic-form-microscopy/_posts/2017-07-16-book-review-utilitarianism-for-and-against-part-2.md

 Furthermore, it is always a dangerous game to discount other people's feelings as irrational.
 The problem with the word <em>irrational </em>(in the vernacular, not utilitarian sense) is that no one really agrees on what is irrational.
 I have an intuitive sense of what is obviously irrational.
 But so, alas, do you.
 These senses may align in some regions (e.g. we both may view it as irrational to be angry because of a belief that the government is controlled by alien lizard-people), but not necessarily in others.
 For example, you may view my atheism as deeply irrational.
 I obviously do not.

 Williams continues this critique to point out that much of the discomfort that comes from considering – or actually doing – things the utilitarian way comes from our moral intuitions.
-While Smart and I are <a href="/2017/06/05/against-moral-intuitions/">content to discount these feelings</a>, Williams is horrified at the thought.
+While Smart and I are <a href="{{ site.baseurl }}/2017/06/05/against-moral-intuitions/">content to discount these feelings</a>, Williams is horrified at the thought.
 To view discomfort from moral intuitions as something outside yourself, as an unpleasant and irrational emotion to be avoided, is – to Williams – akin to losing all sense of moral identity.

 This strikes me as more of a problem for rationalist philosophers.
 If you believe that morality can be rationally determined via the correct application of pure reason, then moral intuitions must be key to that task.
 From a materialist point of view though, moral intuitions are evolutionary baggage, not signifiers of something deeper.